Lead Opinion

 In this case the police, having been told by Flora Larson that petitioner had shot and killed victim James Busher, and having just arrested petitioner for murder, learned that petitioner was registered at a certain motel.
 Under these circumstances, it was not unreasonable for the police to suspect that evidence of the murder might be found in petitioner’s motel room.
 Thus, the police did not act illegally by temporarily prohibiting unauthorized entry into the room until they could determine whether to apply for a warrant to search the room.

-Even if we were to assume that investigator Moore illegally seized petitioner‘s motel room when he told motel manager Proctor not to let anyone enter it without law enforcement permission, the rifle found in the room was not the “fruit” of that seizure and therefore need not have been suppressed, because after the entry the police utilized an “independent source” to seize the rifle: a search warrant issued on the basis of facts unrelated to Moore‘s conduct.
+Even if we were to assume that investigator Moore illegally seized petitioner’s motel room when he told motel manager Proctor not to let anyone enter it without law enforcement permission, the rifle found in the room was not the “fruit” of that seizure and therefore need not have been suppressed, because after the entry the police utilized an “independent source” to seize the rifle: a search warrant issued on the basis of fаcts unrelated to Moore’s conduct.

-The United States Supreme Court held that regardless of whether the police officers had unlawfully seized defendant Segura‘s apartment when they entered it without a warrant, the drugs seized in the ensuing search pursuant to a warrant need not be suppressed because “there was an independent source for the warrant under which that evidence was seized.”
+The United States Supreme Court held that regardless of whether the police officers had unlawfully seized defendant Segura’s apartment when they entered it without a warrant, the drugs seized in the ensuing search pursuant to a warrant need not be suppressed because “there was an independent source for the warrant under which that evidence was seized.”
 (Segura v.
-United States, supra, 468 U.S. at p.
-814 [104 S.Ct. at p.
-3390].)
-Because “[n]one of the information on which the warrant was secured was derived from or related in any way to the initial entry,” the court said, the search warrant was “a ‘means sufficiently distinguishable’ to purge the evidence of any ‘taint’ arising from the entry.”
-(Ibid.)5
+United States, supra,

 The majority in Segura rejected the dissent’s argument that the initial entry tainted the later search because someone might have removed or

-When the admissibility of evidence is challenged as being the “fruit” of an unlawful search and seizure,
+When the admissibility of evidence is challenged as being the “fruit” of an unlawful search and seizure, article I, section 28, subdivision (d) of the California Constitution requires us to follow the decisions of the United States Supreme Court.
+(People v.
+Souza (1994)

-Thus, a motion to suppress the rifle found in petitioner‘s motel room on the ground that investigator Moore illegally seized the room when he asked motel manager Proctor not to let anyone into the room without police permission would not have been meritorious, both because (as explained in part III, ante) the seizure was lawful, and because (as explained in this part) the subsequent seizure of the rifle by the police was not a “fruit” of Moore‘s initial seizure of the room.
-Petitioner‘s trial attorneys were therefore not incompetent for failing to raise this theory in their motion to suppress the gun that the police seized from his motel room.
+Thus, a motion to suppress the rifle found in petitioner’s motel room on the ground that investigator Moore illegally seized the room when he asked motel manager Proctor not to let anyone into the room without police permission would not have been meritorious, both because (as explained in part III, ante) the seizure was lawful, and because (as explained in this part) under the “independent source” doctrine the subsequent seizure of the rifle by the police was not a “fruit” of Moore’s initial seizure of the room.
+Petitioner’s trial attorneys were therefore not incompetent for failing to raise this theory in their motion to suppress the gun that the police seized from his. motel room.

 The judgment of the Court of Appeal is reversed.
 The matter is remanded to that court with directions to deny petitioner’s second petition for writ of habeas corpus and to reinstate petitioner’s appeal, which the Court of Appeal had dismissed as moot.